 - Time after last pass

 - Terms for canal laying

-Based on multiple model runs, Krylov Centre experts defined the optimal storage volume to be sufficient in ice conditions of different severity.
+Based on multiple model runs, the state center experts defined the optimal storage volume to be sufficient in ice conditions of different severity.

 Application of simulation modeling technology allowed them to design a transportation system adjusted for dynamics of ice channel freeze-up, tanker traffic, and storage fill.
 No analytical tool can consider these kinds of dynamic factors.

-In the course of the modeling project, Krylov Centre experts also developed best practices to eliminate the risk of storage overflow.
+In the course of the modeling project, the state research center experts also developed best practices to eliminate the risk of storage overflow.
 The model also showed the optimal amount of channels in land-ice for different ice conditions, approximate dates of canal laying, and the volume and terms for icebreaker support for tankers.
 Analytics defined the dynamics of outwards pilotage, expenses for fuel, and icebreaker support in various scenarios during all periods of field development.
 The model also helped plan operations during the temporary usage period of small tankers of low ice-class.